Brandon Taylor

 Legislative style

-Proactive sponsor of resolutions recognizing community contributions and cultural milestones, with a focus on environmental and social issues.
+Proactive sponsor of resolutions recognizing community contributions and advocating for environmental and cultural initiatives.

-- •Sponsoring a resolution honoring the life and legacy of civil rights activist Frankie Mae Keeling-Henry.
+- •Honoring the life and legacy of civil rights activist Frankie Mae Keeling-Henry.

 Voting record